 Somatics is the living body as experienced from within.
 What you feel and experience.
-Noticing when your attention is with yourself and what you are doing how you are moving or when your attention gets pulled outside of yourself or into internally driven thoughts and projections.
+Noticing when your attention is with yourself, or when your attention gets pulled outside of yourself or into internally driven thoughts and projections.
 So it is a Mindful practice of moving,of paying attention.
 A Somatic approach to movement enhances well-being and self-regulation.
 Helping to improve the functioning of the individual through integration of psychological, emotional and physical factors.

 Somatic Movement sessions

 Integrative movement and bodywork sessions give support in cultivating mindfulness and awareness of our bodymind.
 As we enter into this exploration with an attitude of openness curiosity and acceptance, we can find the inner world of the body reveals a deep knowing; beyond the thinking analysing mind we can be in touch with a deeper self, finding that old habits drop away and we find ourselves anew.